XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Tasks/SCALEUP-T003.md

 ## Challenge

 In this challenge you are going to create a Helm chart for both the WEB and API Microservice.
 For that you need to use Helm.
-In a newly created folder charts, run the `helm create` command to start you work on a chart.
+In a newly created folder [**charts**], run the `helm create` command to start you work on a chart.
 Start by updating the `values.yaml` file and after that update the `deployment.yaml` and `service.yaml` to configure some specific values for this microservices.
 Finally take a look at the `Chart.yaml` to set your version.
 When done configuring the application, remove the already running WEB and API application, and deploy your service by running the `helm install <name> <folder>` command.

 > Tip: Take a look at the previously created deploy and service.yml files to see the setting that need to be added to the helm chart